vannguyengd/gooddata-ui/docs/02_start__choose_visualization_approach.md

 -   when [`InsightView`](#insightview) or [Visual Components](#visual-components) satisfy your needs
     -   you might want to avoid Custom Visualizations in case one of the simpler ways of visualizing data work for you: you will have to write significantly less code
--   you want to be able to change the Insight your application displays without changing the application code
-    -   see [`InsightView`](#insightview) for a better option